Loss and damage will be major topic for discussion at upcoming COP27: Bhupender Yadav | Science-Environment

 ''Loss and damage will be a major topic for discussion at COP27 at Sharm El Sheikh in Egypt in November this year,'' he said.
 The social and financial impacts of climate change that cannot be avoided are referred to as 'loss and damage'.

 According to the World Resources Institute (WRI), ''loss and damage'' is a term used in UN climate negotiations to refer to the consequences of climate change that go beyond what people can adapt to, or when options exist but a community doesn't have the resources to access or utilise them.
 Loss and damage is generally understood to result from both extreme weather events like cyclones, droughts and heatwaves, and slow-onset changes - such as sea level rise, desertification, glacial retreat, land degradation, ocean acidification and salinization.
-In some cases, damages may permanently alter some places; for example, rising seas encroaching on low-lying islands, or drought shrinking freshwater resources and turning once-productive farmland into barren land.
+Poor and developing countries have been pushing for serious discussions on 'loss and damage' at the global level to support their recovery and to prepare for the future.

 Yadav said India is one the few countries which have achieved the target set under the Paris Agreement with regard to increasing the use of non-fossil fuels.